FoxoTech/methylprep/docs/methylprep_tutorial.md

 #### file outputs and loading

 The processed data is saved as a python pickle `pkl` file, which can be loaded in **methylcheck**.
 We recommend using pickled dataframes instead of `csv`s or numpy arrays because the structure efficiently tracks meta data and allows functions to perform matrix operations on the whole array faster.
-[DataFrames](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) are support both by python's `pandas`) and `R`'s' `tidyverse`.
+[DataFrames](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) are supported both by python's `pandas` and the `R` `tidyverse`.

 Some large series of samples have caused **methylprep** to fail when available memory runs out.
 To avoid this, **methylprep** automatically turns on "batch processing" when there are more than 200 samples.
 If your computer has very little memory (4GB of RAM or less), you may need to run **methylprep process** with the `--batch_size` option set to something lower, like 25 samples.
 If you encounter any issues, please let us know by adding an issue to our [GitHub](https://github.com/LifeEGX/methylprep/issues).